jbroadway/docs/docs/2022.1/studio/how-tos/other/how-to-use-mixed-reality-mode.md

 **Step 4.** (Optional) Enter the contents of this file into the LIV Client app under **Camera > Edit > Calibration**.

 ## Starting Mixed Reality mode

+> Note: These steps are best done with two people.

 **Step 1.** Launch the LIV Client app through Steam.